 Over a thirty-year career, the artistic versatility of Terry Medaris

-has evolved from the graphic arts to the contemporary painting of Native
+has evolved from the graphic arts to the contemporary paintings of Native

-American images which can be viewed in finer art galleries of the Southwest.
+American images which have been featured in several fine art galleries of the Southwest.

 Launched on his art career by a third grade teacher who recognized Medaris'